Antivenin: also called antivenom, a medicine used to treat people who have been bitten or stung by a venomous animal......more

 In nature, animals use venom for self-defense or to catch prey.
 In the lab, scientists are finding out that venomous proteins can be used in medicine.

 Researchers have had success, for example, in using scorpion venom to treat brain tumors in humans.
-Instead of causing harm to healthy nerve and muscle cells, venom such as cholorotoxin can be used to block signals from cancerous cells, preventing them from growing.
+Instead of causing harm to healthy nerve and muscle cells, venom such as chlorotoxin can be used to block signals from cancer cells.
+Blocking these signals prevents them from growing.

 Scientists have also discovered ways in which the effect of paralysis can be helpful for humans.
 When a patient goes into surgery, for example, it's important for their body to stay very still while the doctor performs the operation.
 Even a tiny movement could cause a very big mistake!
 So, in addition to drugs that cause sleep, patients are often given drugs that cause temporary paralysis while the doctor performs the surgery.

-The more we learn about proteins and their shapes, the more we understand about what might go wrong in our bodies and why, which helps researchers design better medicines and treatment.
+The more we learn about proteins and their shapes, the more we understand about what might go wrong in our bodies and why.
+Knowing this helps researchers design better medicines and treatments.